Venice Marco Polo Airport

 Departures from VCE

-If you take the water bus or a water taxi to the airport, leave the pier and follow the covered walkway to the terminal building.
+If you take the water bus or a water taxi to the airport, leave the pier and take the moving sidewalk to the terminal building.
 (Free luggage carts are near the boats.)
-Allow time for walking--the terminal is 7-10 minutes away on foot from the Alilaguna airport boat and water taxi piers.
-(See our step-by-step directions and aerial photo map.)

 Inside the departures lobby, you'll find limited seating and long rows of check-in desks to the left and right of the information counter and security gates.
 Each counter is assigned to a specific flight (shown on an electronic sign above the counter).
 If you don't see a counter for your flight, don't panic--it simply hasn't opened yet.
 (Check-in counters normally open two hours before departure.)